Light/Dark

 And fulfilled the Buddha’s instructions.

-But now I’m really a brahmin:
+but now I’m really a brahmin!

-I have the three knowledges, I’m cleansed,
+I am master of the three knowledges, I’m a bathed initiate,

 Paccaya